blackswordt/blackswordt/README.md

 <h2 align="left">Hi 👋!
-My name is J. Jezarel S. M and I'm a robotics and digital systems student, from Tec de Monterrey</h2>
+My name is J. Jezarel S. M and I'm a Robotics and digital systems, from Tec de Monterrey</h2>

 ###